mina-andrawis/EthWager/README.md

 * Days in the money vs out of the money
 * Days left in wager
 * Account creation will require email address and password ✔️
-* Stored in sql database ✔️
+* Stored in mongoDB database ✔️
 * Email will be sent out when a wager expires